griffithlab/civic-docs/docs/model/evidence/significance.rst

      - Associated with an adverse response to drug treatment
    * - N/A
      - |times-circle-o|
-     - Variant does not inform clinical interepretation
+     - Variant does not inform clinical interpretation

 .. rubric:: Significance for Diagnostic Evidence
 .. list-table::